 Ensembles jump straight into the rehearsal process with a focus on performance and production.
 Programs span one or two semesters in length and meet two to three times a week for rehearsals.
 Previous acting/musical theatre course work and/or summer production experience is recommended.

-Actors work with artistic staff members to create their own original musical.
+Actors work with artistic staff members to create their own original musical and play.

 An intensive, performance-based ensemble for dancers who demonstrate a strong foundation in dance technique.
 The ensemble culminates in a dance performance showcase in the Spring semester.